These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 Election of Directors

-4.05 Any vacancy occurring in the Board of Directors, and any director position to be filled due to an increase in the number of directors, shall be filled by the Board of Directors.
-A vacancy is filled by the affirmative vote of a majority of the remaining directors, even if it is less than a quorum of the Board of Directors, or if it is a sole remaining director.
+suspension, or any other reason shall be nominated and elected by the Board of Directors.
+The Board of Directors may only nominate and elect Members who meet the qualifications of a director.
+A vacancy is filled by the affirmative vote of a majority of the remaining directors, even if it is a sole remaining director.
 A director elected to fill a vacancy shall be elected for the unexpired term of the predecessor in office.

 Annual Meeting